-In 2015, I dedicated my masters degree to exploring exchanges in art, and equitable art ethics.
+In 2015, I dedicated my master's degree to exploring exchanges in art, and equitable art ethics.
 (To learn more about these ideas, check out this book).
-Although I am trained as an oil painter, I feel that the history of oil painting, and the classist dynamics that are in the room the moment you are dealing with the oil painting as 'object', can get in the way of equitable art, especially for a white artist.
-I also am uncomfortable with the global art market as it stands right now.
-I believe it is geared towards wealthy white men, and is a system that consumes less privileged art/artists for their benefit. [while this is a highly simplified summary of my feelings on the matter, I imagine I'll be following this up with some blog posts/articles in the future].
+Although I am trained as an oil painter, I feel that the history of oil painting, and the classist dynamics that are in the room the moment you are addressing the oil painting as 'object', can get in the way of equitable art, especially for a white artist.
+I am also uncomfortable with the global art market as it stands right now.
+I believe it is geared towards wealthy white men, and is a system that consumes less privileged art/artists for their benefit.
+[While this is a highly simplified summary of my feelings on the matter, I imagine I'll be following this up with some blog posts/articles in the future].

 All this in mind, after I attained my MFA, I chose to move forward in my career with illustration art as a vehicle to make art that was ethical (or more ethical) and (more) accessible.

-I recognize that the history of the white artist/authority and the 'subject' especially when the 'subject', is a person of color and/or has multiple marginalized identities is so fraught.
-And, that history is still so relevant.
+I recognize that the history of the white artist/authority and the 'subject', especially when the 'subject', is a person of color and/or has multiple marginalized identities, is so fraught.
+And, that history is still very relevant.
 Although I could have set out to create a series of work based on non-specific people, in reflecting on my own values as an artist and a human in the world, I did not want to create work for a white audience (as a white artist) including and about BIPOC, (thus gaining ally privilege) and not directly uplifting people of color.